Faith Based Community Resources

-The Department of Homeland Security (DHS) Cybersecurity and Infrastructure Security Agency (CISA) is committed to supporting efforts to maintain safe and secure houses of worship and related facilities while sustaining an open and welcoming environment.
-In the last several years, America has experienced an increase in targeted violence against our faith-based communities and organizations.
-Houses of worship and their congregants, and individuals with a particular faith identity, have been terrorized and, in some cases, attacked ruthlessly and injured or brutally murdered.
-In partnership with the Office of Partnership Engagement, and the DHS Center for Faith and Opportunity Initiatives, we have brought together resources that assist in securing physical and cyber infrastructure.
+The Cybersecurity and Infrastructure Security Agency (CISA) is committed to supporting efforts to maintain safe and secure houses of worship and related facilities while sustaining an open and welcoming environment.
+In partnership with the Department of Homeland Security Center for Faith and Opportunity Initiatives and the Faith-Based Information Sharing and Analysis Organization, CISA provides resources that assist in securing physical and cyber infrastructure.

-CISA aims to provide a one stop shop for guidance and resources that will inform FBO-HOW security-based decisions.
-Included below are numerous resources which provide building blocks for effective safety and security programs.
+CISA aims to provide a first stop for guidance and resources that will inform FOB-HOW security-based decisions.
+Included below are numerous resources, including a Guide and Self-Assessment Tool, which provide building blocks for effective safety and security programs.
 The resources include assessment, training, planning, exercises, and other materials focused on a wide range of man-made threats (e.g., bombing, active shooter, vehicle ramming, etc.) that could be used against the FBO-HOW community.

 Creating a Safe and Secure Environment

-Building and providing a safe and secure environment for faith-based communities is no different than typical security planning but with nuances that are respective of a congregation’s desires on openness and access, engagement with attendees, and the rituals that may be impacted by heightened security.
+Building and providing a safe and secure environment for faith-based communities is no different than typical security planning, but with nuances that are respective of a congregation’s desire for openness and access, engagement with their congregants, visitors, and the rituals that may be impacted by heightened security.

 These factors which influence your facility’s overall security risk include Threat, Vulnerability and Consequence.
 CISA has provided resources below that are focused on two parts of the risk equation, which when used effectively can lower your risk and improve the security, safety, and preparedness.